-- As you will be hitting more topspin on your shots, it is likely that the longevity of your strings will not be as good as a racket with a closed string pattern.
+- As you will be hitting more topspin on your shots, it is likely that the longevity of your strings will not be as good as 18×20 frames

-- With a closed string pattern, you will be more likely to hit a flatter ball as the trajectory of the ball from your racket will be lower.
+- With an 18×20 pattern, you will be more likely to hit a flatter ball as the trajectory of the ball from your racket will be lower.